Xanashi/Icaros/README.md

 which can produce Cover Art thumbnails for Mkv, Flac, Ape, Mpc and several other filetypes.

 Icaros also provides Windows Explorer properties for the following popular filetypes:
-Mkv, Mk3d, Webm, Ogm, Ogv, Ogg, Flv, Avi, Xvid, Rm, Rmvb, Flac, Opus, Spx, Ape, Mp3, Mpc, Mka, Tak, Tta, Ofr, Ofs, Wav, Wv
+Mkv, Mk3d, Mp4, Mov, Webm, Ogm, Ogg, Flv, Avi,Rm, Rmvb, Flac, Opus, Spx, Ape, Mp3, Mpc, Mka, Tak, Tta, Ofr, Wav and more.

 Properties refer to the info shown for each file in Explorer, such as length, width, height, title, channels and so on.

-Icaros works on Vista, Windows 7, Windows 8/8.1 and Windows 10.
+Icaros works on Vista, Windows 7, Windows 8/8.1, Windows 10 and Windows 11.

 Icaros 3.0.3 and previous versions works partially on Windows XP (SP2+) (Thumbnails only).